-- 1. The Parties recognise the importance of the energy sector for economic prosperity, as well as human and social development and human security, and the need for a smooth transition to a low-carbon economy.
+- The Parties recognise the importance of the energy sector for economic prosperity, as well as human and social development and human security, and the need for a smooth transition to a low-carbon economy.
 They shall endeavour to strengthen energy security and the resilience of energy infrastructures to improve accessibility and affordability of clean energy. - 2.
-The Parties agree to support energy reforms in the Pacific that contribute to reducing carbon intensity of its development processes, increasing the efficiency of the supply and end-use energy consumption, enhancing the resilience of energy infrastructure, and decreasing net greenhouse gas emissions, [taking into account the Framework for Action on Energy Security in the Pacific and the Framework for Resilient Development Program (FRDP)]. - 3.
-The Parties shall facilitate open, transparent and functioning energy markets that drive inclusive and sustainable investment in responsible generation, transmission and distribution and energy efficiency. - 4.
+The Parties agree to support energy reforms in the Pacific that contribute to reducing carbon intensity of its development processes, increasing the efficiency of the supply and end-use energy consumption, enhancing the resilience of energy infrastructure, and decreasing net greenhouse gas emissions, taking into consideration the relevant policy frameworks of the Parties, including the Framework for Action on Energy Security in the Pacific and the Framework for Resilient Development Program (FRDP). - The Parties shall facilitate open, transparent and functioning energy markets that drive inclusive and sustainable investment in responsible generation, transmission and distribution and energy efficiency. - 4.
 The Parties shall promote energy efficiency and energy savings at all stages of the energy chain, from generation to consumption and strengthen, improve and transform power production, generation and distribution facilities, including strengthening and expanding urban and rural power distribution grids. - 5.
 The Parties shall promote the energy transition of the Pacific region through the development and uptake of clean, diverse, cost-effective and sustainable energy technologies, including renewable and low-emission energy technologies.